-- Task: Select the task that best describes the hours being logged.
-This list is defined by your Program Administrator.
-Please note that the Task selected will impact how violations calculate for the hours logged; see your Program of Duty Hours Administrator if you have question on the task(s) you should log. - Activity: Your program may require that you select an activity.
-If it is required, you will not be able to record an entry until an activity is selected.
+Task: Select the task that best describes the hours being logged.
+This list is defined by Program Administrators.
+Please note that the Task selected will impact how violations calculate for the hours logged; see a Program of Hours Administrator for questions on the task(s) that should be logged.

-If the scheduled activities only box appears and is checked, then the select box will be limited to those activities that appear on your schedule 60 days in the past and 30 days in the future.
-You may uncheck this box to re-populate the select box will all available activities
+Activity: Programs may require that an activity be selected.
+If it is required, not entry can be recorded until an activity is selected.
+If the scheduled activities only box appears and is checked, then the select box will be limited to those activities that appear on a schedule 60 days in the past and 30 days in the future.
+Uncheck this box to re-populate the select box will all available activities.

-Please note, when the Activity field precedes the Site field, then your Activity selection will filter the list of available sites.
-The reverse is also true - if the Site field precedes the Activity field, then your Site selection will filter the list of available activities.
+Please note, when the Activity field precedes the Site field, then the Activity selection will filter the list of available sites.
+The reverse is also true - if the Site field precedes the Activity field, then then Site selection will filter the list of available activities.

-• Site: Optional field - not all programs track Sites.
+Site: Optional field - not all programs track Sites.
 If the field is included, select the site for the hours being logged.
-If the scheduled sites only box appears and is checked, then the select box will be limited to those sites that appear on your schedule 60 days in the past and 30 days in the future.
+If the scheduled sites only box appears and is checked, then the select box will be limited to those sites that appear on a schedule 120 days in the past and 30 days in the future.

-Please note, when the Site field precedes the Activity field, then your Site selection will filter the list of available activities.
-The reverse is also true - if the Activity field precedes the Site field, then your Activity selection will filter the list of available sites.
+Note: When the Site field precedes the Activity field, the Site selection will filter the list of available activities.
+The reverse is also true - if the Activity field precedes the Site field, the Activity selection will filter the list of available sites.

-- Choose a Supervisor: Optional field not all programs use Supervision.
-Select the individual who supervised you during the time logged. - Enter a comment about the shift (optional): You may include a comment with the log entry that will be available to supervisors and administrators. - •Start and End Time: Indicate the length of time being logged.
-If you enter a shift length that exceeds the length permitted for your training rank and program, you may be prompted by one or more questions.
-When the shift length form displays, you must answer each question and enter a comment before you can save the entry.
+Choose a Supervisor: Optional field - not all programs use Supervision.
+Select the individual who supervised during the time logged.

+Start and End Time: Indicate the length of time being logged.
+If a shift length that exceeds the length permitted has been entered for the training rank and program, additional questions may need to be answered.
+When the shift length form displays, answer each question and enter a comment before saving the entry.
+Enter a comment about the shift (optional): Include a comment with the log entry that will be available to supervisors and administrators.

 Step 2: What calendar day(s) do the details entered apply to?
-Use the date-pick calendar to select the days on which you want to log hours.
+Use the date-pick calendar to select the days on which to log hours.

-• Select Dates calendar: Once you have described the details of the log entry using the fields described above, use the Select Dates calendar to apply those details to applicable dates.
-As you select dates, the log details will populate in the Selected Dates list and on the calendar below.
+Select Dates calendar: Once the details of the log entry have been described using the above fields, use the Select Dates calendar to apply those details to applicable dates.
+As dates are selected, the log details will populate in the Selected Dates list and on the calendar below.

-Calendar Options and Explanations
+Calendar Options and Explanations:

-- Legend: Log entries are color-coded by Task Type; these colors are described in the legend.
+Legend: Log entries are color-coded by Task Type; these colors are described in the legend.
 All checked types will display in the calendar.
-You may uncheck types to filter the calendar entries by task. - Supervision: There are 3 types of supervision available in EValue: None, Active, and Passive. - None If Supervision is not used, your entries will automatically be accepted and they will display the green check mark icon. - Active If supervision is set to Active, then the selected supervisor will need to validate the entry before it is accepted.
+Uncheck types to filter the calendar entries by task.

+Supervision: There are 3 types of supervision available in eValue: None, Active, and Passive.

+None - If Supervision is not used, entries will automatically be accepted and they will display the green check mark icon.

+Active - If supervision is set to Active, then the selected supervisor will need to validate the entry before it is accepted.
 The entry will display a red exclamation icon until the hours are validated.
-Once it is validated, it will
+Once it is validated, it will display the green check mark icon.
+Depending on the program setup, validated entries may not be editable.